asiajo/PassportPhotoCreator/README.md

 - [x] verifies if background is plain and bright -> OpenCV
 - [x] verifies if face does not contain shadows -> OpenCv
 - [ ] TBD: verifies if eye pupils are directed towards camera -> Tensorflow lite
-- [ ] TBD: verifies if there are no objects partially covering face -> OpenCV
+- [x] verifies if there are no objects partially covering face -> OpenCV
 - [x] After photo capturing attempts to improve face shadows -> Tensorflow lite GAN [pix2pix](https://github.com/affinelayer/pix2pix-tensorflow) model.
 See below!
 - [x] After photo capturing attempts to improve background -> OpenCv
 - [x] Cuts the photo to correct format and saves it to the phone.